ewang2002/Utilities/spoiler/README.md

-# spongebob
+# spoiler
-A small utility program that takes in a string and prints out the SpOnGeBoB-fOrMaTtEd TeXt VeRsIoN.
+A small utility program that takes in a string and prints out the same string with the spoiler markdown for each character (supported by Discord).

 ## Building
 Assuming you installed [Rust](https://www.rust-lang.org/tools/install), run the following in your CLI: